Vkiranraj/llmTextGenerator/RENDER_DEPLOYMENT.md

 ### 5. Deploy
 1. Click "Create Web Service"
 2. Render will automatically:
-   - Build all Docker images
+   - Build your Dockerfile
-   - Start all services (backend, frontend, nginx, monitor)
+   - Start all services in one container (backend, frontend, nginx, monitor)
    - Provide you with a public URL

 ### 6. Access Your Application